-The college aims to further develop robust self assessment to act as a vehicle leading to quality improvement within a developing self critical culture, to reach, "Outstanding", across all of its provision, to respond to the views of learners, young people and partners to create ongoing improvement and to provide a clear and transparent policy with accountability at all levels.

-To achieve these aims the college will, among other things, raise standards and meet its targets for learner outcomes by monitoring learners' progress and intervene proactively where required, promote high standards of teaching, learning and assessment so that learners are satisfied and achieve, reaching their goals in a timely manner and provide support throughout the learners' journey in relation to their likely destinations.
+The college aims to further develop robust self assessment to act as a vehicle leading to quality improvement within a developing self critical culture, to reach, "Outstanding", across all of its provision, to respond to the views of learners, young people and partners to create ongoing improvement and to provide a clear and transparent policy with accountability at all levels. other things, raise standards and meet its targets for learner outcomes by monitoring learners' progress and intervene proactively where required, promote high standards of teaching, learning and assessment so that learners are satisfied and achieve, reaching their goals in a timely manner and provide support throughout the learners' journey in relation to their likely destinations.